kai9987kai/AutoClicker/README.md

 # AutoClicker
 Welcome to the AutoClicker Github Page!
 It spams clicks on the selected Coordinates.
-Python Modules needed: pyautogui
+Python Modules needed: pyautogui and keyboard
 #
 Project links: